dedis/d-voting/contracts/evoting/unikernel/apps/combine_shares/README.md

 * [newlib](https://github.com/unikraft/lib-newlib)
 * [Unikraft](https://github.com/unikraft/unikraft)

-For the libsodium library make sure the following change is included: https://github.com/unikraft/lib-libsodium/pull/4.
+For the libsodium library, the submodule still points to the source of the following PR: https://github.com/unikraft/lib-libsodium/pull/4.

-Please make sure that each repository is on the `staging` branch.
+For the other libraries, please make sure that each repository is on the `staging` branch.

 ## Configure